 Building a brand used to be an interesting way to stand out.
 In today’s Amazon space, it’s a must-have.

-Any ranking strategy in 2022 needs to include external traffic – traffic that originates from sources outside Amazon, as opposed to organic search or PPC, which involves targeting people who are already on Amazon.
+Any ranking strategy in 2023 needs to include external traffic.
+External traffic is that which originates from sources outside Amazon, as opposed to organic search or PPC, which involves targeting people who are already on Amazon.

-When you drive sales to your product from external sources, you’re getting a boost in sales, conversion rate, and you’re sending more positive signals to Amazon.
+When you drive sales to your product from external sources, you get a boost in sales and conversion rate.
+You’ll also send positive signals to Amazon.

 Your external traffic strategy has to be different to years past, however, since Amazon’s seller policies have become much tighter around what you’re allowed to do to try and improve your product’s search rank.